 Drawing on previous research, Professor Brooks describes anxiety as “a state of distress and/or physiological arousal in reaction to stimuli including novel situations and the potential for undesirable outcomes”.
 Such stimuli include singing in front of others, taking a test, having a job interview and, of course, speaking in public.

 All psychological states share two attributes: arousal and valence.
 Arousal can be high (e.g., afraid, excited) or low (e.g., bored, relaxed).
 Valence refers to whether a psychological state is positive (e.g., excited, relaxed) or negative (e.g., afraid bored.)
-Thus, psychological states can be divided into quadrants, such as in the grid below.
+Thus, there are four quadrants to psychological states as in the grid below.

 Research shows that trying to decrease anxiety before an event is difficult (because high arousal is automatic) and often ineffective.
 Professor Brooks writes that when you try to calm down before an anxiety-producing event, you are trying to shift both your arousal (from high to low) and your valence (from negative to positive).

 It is much better, in her opinion, to reframe the anxiety as excitement because anxiety and excitement are both high arousal psychological states.
 Professor Brooks says that they are arousal congruent.
 Thus, instead of trying to change both arousal and valence, with Professor Brook’s approach, you only have to change valence.

 So far, so good.
 But what do you have to do to get yourself in a positive frame of mind?
 According to Professor Brooks, it might be something very simple.
 She conducted several studies, the design and procedures of which are thoroughly detailed in her paper, which you can read here.